d2l-ai/d2l-en/chapter_convolutional-modern/alexnet.md

 ## Summary

-* AlexNet has a similar structure to that of LeNet, but uses more convolutional layers and a larger parameter space to fit the large-scale data set ImageNet.
+* AlexNet has a similar structure to that of LeNet, but uses more convolutional layers and a larger parameter space to fit the large-scale dataset ImageNet.
 * Today AlexNet has been surpassed by much more effective architectures but it is a key step from shallow to deep networks that are used nowadays.
 * Although it seems that there are only a few more lines in AlexNet's implementation than in LeNet, it took the academic community many years to embrace this conceptual change and take advantage of its excellent experimental results.
 This was also due to the lack of efficient computational tools.
 * Dropout, ReLU and preprocessing were the other key steps in achieving excellent performance in computer vision tasks.